 - Use the Miles To Redeem Travel Rewards: The miles that you accumulate through everyday purchases are tracked in your Capital One account.
 You can save them up for redemption on travel when the time is right.

 - The Redemption Options Are Good: There aren’t many restrictions here.
-Capital One says you can redeem on any hotel, airline or travel purchase with no blackout dates.
-You can also convert the miles to loyalty program points to use with 10 associated travel businesses.
+Capital One says you can redeem by booking a trip through Capital One Travel with no blackout dates.
+You can also transfer your miles to your choice of 15+ travel loyalty programs.

 - These Miles Don’t Expire: You don’t have to worry about losing your miles as long as your credit card account is open and in good standing.